Ndutaw/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the third line of the file iacta creates a file containing a text writes into the file ls-cwd-content the result of the command ls -la
+displays the third line of the file iacta creates a file containing a text writes into the file ls-cwd-content the result of the command ls -la duplicates the last line of the file iacta